 My father wasn’t religious, but he loved Ireland.
-For him, Saint Patrick’s Day was an opportunity to celebrate the race, not the severe-looking saint.
+For him, Saint Patrick’s Day was an opportunity to celebrate his countrymen, not the severe-looking saint.

 He conveyed this to us in quiet but unmistakable ways.
 He had no interest in the religious observances, but he loved County Donegal and the Inishowen peninsula in particular.

-In the morning he signaled to us that it was a day of solemn observation by getting dressed up to the nines.
+In the morning he signaled that this was a day of solemn observation by getting dressed up to the nines.
 To this day when I think of Saint Patrick’s Day the first thing that comes to mind is the aroma of Nugget boot polish.

 When other nations might stay warm indoors and wait for the flight of the first swallows we were already out in the north wind waving plastic tricolor flags at homespun floats featuring attractions like McLaughlin’s Skip Hire and Doherty’s Sausages.

 My father got a lot of laughs out of that.
-It was the 1970s and he was known about town for holding strong opinions (something of a rarity at the time) and for expressing them if he was asked, and it was fun for me to watch the unflappable locals listening to him as if they were suddenly standing in a strong gale.
+It was the 1970's and he was known about town for holding strong opinions and for expressing them if he was asked, and it was fun for me to watch the unflappable locals listening to him as if they were suddenly standing in a strong gale.

 But he was quiet too and introverted and not given to any kind of showmanship, an odd mix for someone so passionate in his views.

-At the time I felt more ambivalent about Saint Patrick’s Day than he did.
+At the time I felt much more ambivalent about Saint Patrick’s Day than he did.
 It wasn’t Christmas, which meant presents, or Easter, which meant chocolate eggs.
-It happened in the middle of Lent and to me then that meant it was a weird, unresolved mix of militarism, spectacle, religious observance and Mardi Gras.
+It happened in the middle of Lent and to me, it was a weird, unresolved mix of militarism, spectacle, religious observance, and Mardi Gras.

-These days it’s a colorful festival, but in the 1970s it was a stern and rustic parade.
-Out came the drum majorettes in their tall white hats, their noses blue and their cheeks red – the tricolor, but of France, not Ireland.
+These days it’s a colorful festival, but in the 1970's it was a stern and rustic parade.
+Out came the young drum majorettes in their tall white hats, their noses blue and their cheeks red – the tricolor, but of France, not Ireland.

 I remember how they’d play the "Wild Colonial Boy" and "Skibbereen" and "Many Young Men Of Twenty" with such passive expressionless faces.
 Just get through it; their frowns said to me, there’s a cup of sweet tea and a ham sandwich at the end of this.

-Sometimes huge gusts would blow the beard off the man playing Saint Patrick and it would suddenly be a thing to do to retrieve it and hand it back up to the float.
+Huge gusts would blow the miter or the beard off the man playing Saint Patrick and it would suddenly be a game to do to retrieve it and hand it back up to the slow-moving float.
 Other times religious banners would fill like canvas sails and unwrap and blind the marchers behind it.
 Those moments were gold to me.